Shoshin Tea Practice – Certificate Course

 Discover the spirit of Japanese tea through mindful practice.

-Sadō, the Japanese Tea Ceremony, is a refined cultural art that takes years of study and dedication to master.
-Shoshin Tea Practice is not a formal tea ceremony, but an approachable, structured program designed to let you experience and learn the essence of tea preparation in the spirit of sadō.
+Sadō, the Japanese Tea Ceremony, is a lifelong discipline that takes years of study and devotion.
+Shoshin Tea Practice is not a formal tea ceremony, but a structured program designed to guide you into the spirit and practice of making tea in the Japanese way.

 What You Will Learn